What is the HIV Test in New York?

-Getting screening test for HIV is recommended for all individuals within the age groups of 15-65, especially the people in the high-risk group, pregnant women and individuals who are diagnosed with any other sexually transmitted disease.
+Getting screening tests for HIV is recommended for all individuals within the age groups of 15-65, especially the people in the high-risk group, pregnant women, and individuals who are diagnosed with any other sexually transmitted disease.

-Initial HIV testing is performed with ELISA (enzyme linked immunosorbent assay).
+Initial HIV testing is performed with ELISA (enzyme-linked immunosorbent assay).
 This test will detect the presence of antibodies against HIV in the blood.
-If the antibodies are not detected, this means the blood sample is HIV negative; however, in case of positive HIV test, it is confirmed with more sensitive and accurate tests as western blot or IFA (immunofluorescence assay).
-The samples that are repeatedly positive with ELISA and IFA or western blot are considered HIV infected.
-Some nucleic acid tests like viral RNA or proviral DNA amplification is also available; however, they are less commonly executed.
+If the antibodies are not detected, this means the blood sample is HIV negative; however, in the case of a positive HIV test, it is confirmed with more sensitive and accurate tests such as western blot or IFA (immunofluorescence assay).
+The samples that are repeatedly positive with ELISA and IFA or western blot are considered HIV-infected.
+Some nucleic acid tests like viral RNA or proviral DNA amplification are also available; however, they are less commonly executed.

-In the United States currently, two states i.e. New York and Nebraska have law that mandates HIV testing.
+In the United States currently, two states i.e. New York and Nebraska have a law that mandates HIV testing.
 Being tested for HIV in New York is pretty convenient.
-Department of Health and Mental Hygiene The New York City, gives a list of free of cost, confidential and private clinics that have facilities to test for HIV and other related sexually transmitted disease.
-These clinics are available throughout the New York City and situated at convenient locations.
-Some of these clinics in New York City are Manhattan STD Clinics located in Central Harlem and Manhattanville, Bronx STD Clinics in Morrisania and Brooklyn STD Clinics in Crown Heights and Ft.
+Department of Health and Mental Hygiene The New York City gives a list of free-of-cost, confidential and private clinics that have facilities to test for HIV and other related sexually transmitted diseases.
+These clinics are available throughout New York City and situated at convenient locations.
+Some of these clinics in New York City are Manhattan STD Clinics located in Central Harlem and Manhattanville, Bronx STD Clinics in Morrisania, and Brooklyn STD Clinics in Crown Heights and Ft.
 Greene.
-Further details about clinics and their addresses can be found on the website of New York City Department of Health and Mental Hygiene.
+Further details about clinics and their addresses can be found on the website of the New York City Department of Health and Mental Hygiene.

 What is HIV?

 Human immunodeficiency virus (HIV) is a pathogenic virus that causes AIDS or acquired immunodeficiency syndrome in humans.
-As it could be understood from the word immunodeficiency that once an individual is infected with HIV, it produces a significant weakness in the body’s defense system known as immune system to protect the body against different diseases causing agents.
-HIV directly affects the immune system by infecting the T-cells, macrophages and dendritic cells.
-These cells are responsible for defending the human body against disease producing bacteria, viruses and other pathogens.
+As it could be understood from the word immunodeficiency that once an individual is infected with HIV, it produces a significant weakness in the body’s defense system known as an immune system to protect the body against different disease-causing agents.
+HIV directly affects the immune system by infecting the T-cells, macrophages, and dendritic cells.
+These cells are responsible for defending the human body against disease-producing bacteria, viruses, and other pathogens.

-HIV is a subtype of Retroviridae family and belongs to genus Lentivirus.
+HIV is a subtype of the Retroviridae family and belongs to the genus Lentivirus.
 HIV was first discovered in chimpanzees in West African countries like Cameroon and Senegal.
 It has RNA as its genome.
-Once HIV infects an immune cell, it coverts its RNA to DNA and this DNA then becomes the part of the host cell DNA.
+Once HIV infects an immune cell, it converts its RNA to DNA and this DNA then becomes part of the host cell’s DNA.
 This is called the latent phase.
-In this phase, the HIV virus remains inactive and cannot be detected.
-After some time, the virus becomes active and starts producing its own RNA and proteins that get packed into new viral cells and are released out of the host cell after destroying it and these newly produced viruses start infecting other cells, hence killing host each and every immune cell they infect.
-There are two subtypes of HIV termed as HIV-1 and HIV-2.
-HIV-1 was discovered first and it is the more aggressive of the two in infecting immune cells and believed to be cause of majority of HIV infections throughout the world.
+In this phase, HIV remains inactive and cannot be detected.
+After some time, the virus becomes active and starts producing its RNA and proteins that get packed into new viral cells and are released out of the host cell after destroying it and these newly produced viruses start infecting other cells, hence killing the host every immune cell they infect.
+There are two subtypes of HIV termed HIV-1 and HIV-2.
+HIV-1 was discovered first and it is the more aggressive of the two in infecting immune cells and is believed to be the cause of the majority of HIV infections throughout the world.